 Assisting Berklee faculty to conduct ensemble rating auditions.

 Drummer for Berklee Project BandsSeptember 2010 to Present (over 3 years)

 Practice Rooms Monitor for Berklee 171 Practice RoomsSeptember 2010 to Present (over 3 years)

 Workstudy position assigning drum practicing rooms to students.

-Peer Advisor for Berklee College of MusicApril 2010 to Present (about 4 years)
+Peer Advisor for Berklee College of MusicApril 2010 to Present (over 4 years)